pegjs/pegjs/README.md

 #### [*characters*]

 Match one character from a set and return it as a string.
 The characters in the list can be escaped in exactly the same way as in JavaScript string.
 The list of characters can also contain ranges (e.g. `[a-z]` means “all lowercase letters”).
 Preceding the characters with `^` inverts the matched set (e.g. `[^a-z]` means “all character but lowercase letters”).
+Appending `i` right after the right bracket makes the match case-insensitive.

 #### *rule*